Week 2 of 4: Instrumentation and Noise Characterization

 uncertainty?

 In Week 4, you’ll extract beam waist \(w_0\) from fits at multiple positions.
-Besides random noise in voltage measurements, what other sources of uncertainty should you consider?
+Besides statistical noise in voltage measurements, what other sources of uncertainty should you consider?
 List at least two.

-Understanding the distinction between random and systematic uncertainties is crucial for proper error analysis.
+Understanding the distinction between statistical and systematic uncertainties is crucial for proper error analysis.
 This distinction becomes especially important in Week 4 when you construct an uncertainty budget.

-Random uncertainties are unpredictable fluctuations that vary from measurement to measurement.
-They average out over many measurements—take 100 readings and compute the mean, and the random uncertainty in that mean decreases by \(\sqrt{100} = 10\).
+Statistical uncertainties (also called “random uncertainties”) are unpredictable fluctuations that vary from measurement to measurement.
+They average out over many measurements—take 100 readings and compute the mean, and the statistical uncertainty in that mean decreases by \(\sqrt{100} = 10\).

 Systematic uncertainties are consistent biases that affect all measurements the same way.
 They do NOT average out—take 100 readings and the systematic error remains exactly the same.